 After launching a website, we add more content to it and make improvements gradually.
 So the website becomes a valuable asset and it’s your job to protect it.

 Some hackers may try to hack your website or inject malware to establish a redirection.
 Also, some backdated guys will visit your admin login page and try random usernames & passwords.

 There are lots of negative things that can happen.
 So, you have to secure your website before launching it.

 There are a couple of reputable companies that provide security for your website.
 Such as Sucuri, WordFence, etc. However, these security tools also have free plugins on the WordPress repository (Sucuri plugin, Wordfence plugin).

-If you ask for my recommendation, I would suggest Wordfence free plugin before you lunch the site.
+If you ask for my recommendation, I would suggest Wordfence free plugin.